KDE/digikam-doc/image_editor/editor_overview.rst

     A status at the bottom which shows the filename, the current file number, the current zoom level, and the current image size.

     A menu bar across the top and below that a tool bar that provides quick access to some commonly used functions.

+    A thumb bar located on top of canvas (optional - see Settings menu entry) can be relocated on left, right, or bottom side.
+An anchor on the left side of thumb bar allows to move it with the mouse at the wanted place.

 .. figure:: images/editor_toolbar.png